Swedish police break up coronavirus demonstration in Stockholm

-STOCKHOLM, March 6 (Reuters) - Swedish police on Saturday started to disperse hundreds of opponents of coronavirus restrictions who staged a protest in the capital Stockholm in defiance of a ban on large gatherings.
+STOCKHOLM (Reuters) - Swedish police on Saturday dispersed hundreds of opponents of coronavirus restrictions who staged a protest in the capital Stockholm in defiance of a ban on large gatherings.

 Police blocked a bridge in the centre of the city and said on their website they were in dialogue with organisers to persuade demonstrators to disperse.

-TV images showed police shoving some protesters, while the police said one officer had been slightly injured and taken to hospital.
+TV images showed police shoving some protesters.
+The police said six officers were injured, one of whom was taken to hospital.
+Fifty people were moved on under a temporary pandemic law.

 “Police have taken the decision to break up the non- authorised gathering which is ongoing,” Stockholm police said on their website on Saturday.